wendyverdonk93/docs/content/faq/getting-started/glossary.md

 Generally, payout refers to a (large) amount of money paid at once to a business or an individual, accordingly with a preset schedule.
 For example, a MultiSafepay merchant will receive a payout from MultiSafepay on the days the merchant chooses, amounting all the sales the merchant has made in the given period minus all the transactions fees associated with them.

 ### Plugin
-A software component that adds a feature or functionality to another existing software.
+A software component that adds a feature or functionality to another existing piece of software.
 Plugins allow for software to be customized accordingly with the user's needs.
-Often referred to as add-on.
+Plugins are also referred to as add-ons.

 ### Payment Services Directive 2 (PSD2)